fsjavier/loketable/README.md

 - Ideally there should be a user review system, potentially including comments or a rating system.
 However, due to the absence of on-site transactions, I still need to explore the best way to introduce this feature.

+- Images uploaded by users should be limited in size and compressed to keep storage more efficient and allow faster downloads.

 ## Database Design